Hagsten/Talkify/README.md

   - German
 - Text highligting for easy read along
 - Download as mp3
-- Playback of entire websie or paragraph/s of your choice
+- Playback of entire website or paragraph/s of your choice

 # License
 TBD